-- 38 Chair Pro Tem Lund Planning Board - He said the Planning Board met April 9 and held a workshop on April 16.
-It discussed the zoning amendments in process, the PUD zoning amendment, and scheduling a public hearing before the Planning Board in May and before the Town Council in June. - 43 Chair Friedman Parks and Recreation Committee - He said the committee approved its goals for this year.
-It will next meet April 22 and heara presentation on the design for the new rink and facility, which will then be shared with - 46 the Town Council.
-He said it also expects to hear the findings of the consultant studying
+Chair Pro Tem Lund - Planning Board

+He said the Planning Board met April 9 and held a workshop on April 16.
+At the workshop the discussion was about the zoning amendments in process, the PUD zoning amendment, and scheduling a public hearing before the Planning Board in May and before the Town Council in June.

+Chair Friedman - Parks and Recreation Committee

+He said the committee approved its goals for this year.
+It will next meet April 22 and hear a presentation on the design for the new rink and facility, which will then be shared with the Town Council.
+He said it also expects to hear the findings of the consultant studying Jackson's Landing within the next month or two, and then will present the findings to the Town Council.